 Navigator for ArcGIS is a mobile app that allows you to route field-workers to job sites.
 Field staff can continue to work even when disconnected from your network.

-See the Navigator for ArcGIS requirements for information on supported Portal for ArcGIS versions.
+See the Navigator for ArcGIS requirements for information on supported ArcGIS Enterprise versions.

 Operations Dashboard for ArcGIS

-Operation views can be opened in the native or browser Operations Dashboard app.
+Operation views can be opened in the Windows or browser Operations Dashboard app.

 For information on configuring Operations Dashboard for use with a portal that does not have access to the Internet, see Distribute Operations Dashboard for ArcGIS through ArcGIS Enterprise

-When you use Operations Dashboard for ArcGIS (Windows), your Operations Dashboard for ArcGIS and ArcGIS Enterprise installations should both be at the same release.
+When you use Operations Dashboard for ArcGIS (browser), your Operations Dashboard for ArcGIS and ArcGIS Enterprise installations are always at the same release.
 If you're using Operations Dashboard (Windows), see Distribute Operations Dashboard for ArcGIS through ArcGIS Enterprise for information on supported ArcGIS Enterprise versions.

 Survey123 for ArcGIS

 Survey123 for ArcGIS facilitates form-centric data collection workflows within ArcGIS.
 For a good portion of data collection efforts, geography is critical but not central to the workflow.
 Survey123 for ArcGIS recognizes this fact and brings the sophistication of forms expected in the industry into ArcGIS.

 Go to http://survey123.esri.com/ to create forms and publish to ArcGIS.
 You can obtain the Survey123 mobile app from Apple, Google Play, or Windows app stores.